Best Copycat Rotel Recipe (Canned Tomatoes & Chilies)

 - Citric acid

-- Note: the last ingredient used, cilantro, is the smallest amount and isn't okay to add fresh to the tested canning recipe below since it's low acid.
-I have used dried coriander (cilantro seed) instead to add some of the same flavor profile without the fresh ingredient.
-If you really want the cilantro (the flavor will be very mild after canning), you can add a chopped tablespoon as long as you remove a tablespoon of chilies to keep the ratio the same.
+- Cilantro – Note: this is the last ingredient making it the smallest amount compared to the others.
+Since it’s not safe to add fresh ingredients to a tested canning recipe (the one I adapted below), I have used dried coriander (which is cilantro seed) instead to add some of the same flavor profile without the fresh ingredient.
+If you really want the cilantro (the flavor would be very mild after canning), you can add a chopped tablespoon as long as you remove a tablespoon of chilies to keep the fresh vegetable ratio the same.
 You can always add cilantro when using to get more flavor.

 Do I have to can this – can I just freeze it?